On $C^{0}$ Interior Penalty Method for Fourth Order Dirichlet Boundary Control Problem and a New Error Analysis for Fourth Order Elliptic Equation with Cahn-Hilliard Boundary Condition: Auxiliary Results

-The following proposition provides existence and uniqueness of the solution to the optimal control problem and the corresponding optimality system. \begin{proposition} \; There exists a unique solution $(u,q)\in Q\times Q$ for the above described\\ Dirichlet optimal control problem \eqref{mocp}.
-Furthermore there exists an adjoint state $\phi \in V$,\\ and the \;triplet $(u,q,\phi)\in Q\times Q\times V$ satisfying the following system, which\\ is known as the optimality or Karush Kuhn Tucker (KKT) system:
+The following theorem provides the existence and uniqueness of the solution to the optimal control problem and the corresponding optimality system. \begin{theorem} \; The problem \eqref{mocp} has a unique solution $(q,u)\in Q \times Q$.
+Moreover there is an additional variable known as adjoint state $\phi \in V$ associated to the unique solution and the \;triplet $(q,u,\phi)\in Q\times Q\times V$ that is $(optimal\;control,\;optimal\;state,\;adjoint\;state)$ satisfies the following system, known as the optimality or Karush Kuhn Tucker (KKT) system: